oogles/vagrant-django/docs/config.rst

     The type of synced folder used is not important, however the following aspects are:

     * The location of the folder on the guest machine must be ``/opt/app/src/``.
 Various provisioning scripts and included config files expect the project's source to be found there.
     * The owner and group should be ``www-data``.
-Various other files and directories will have their owners/groups set to ``www-data``, and certain included config files (such as the supervisor programs for nginx and gunicorn) run programs under ``www-data``.
+Various other files and directories will have their owners/groups set to ``www-data``, and certain included config files (such as the supervisor programs for nginx and gunicorn) run programs as ``www-data``.
 * **The box**
     While not necessarily a requirement, the most recent versions of the provisioning scripts have only been tested on "bento/ubuntu-16.04".